Appnouncements/appnouncements-android/README.md

 	}
 ```

 **Note: If you already include appcompat-v7, you will likely run into version incompatabilities.
-To resolve these, see our troubleshooting section.**
+To resolve these, see our [troubleshooting section](https://github.com/Appnouncements/appnouncements-android#troubleshooting).**

+### Application Integration
 In your [Application Class](https://github.com/codepath/android_guides/wiki/Understanding-the-Android-Application-Class#defining-your-application-class), initialize Appnouncements with the SDK key that can be found in your dashboard.

 ```